firulais/presets-for-acdsee/README.md

 http://forum.acdsee.com/forum/acdsee-pro/809-how-to-copy-presets-from-desktop-to-laptop

-# Known Issues
+# Limitations & Known Issues
-This Presets may not work with the following applications:
+* This Presets may not work with the following applications:
-ACDSee Ultimate 2018 for IOS
+* ACDSee Ultimate 2018 for IOS
-ACDSee Professional 2018
+* ACDSee Professional 2018
-ACDSee Standard 2018
+* ACDSee Standard 2018
-all other applications
+* and of course all other applications